 Figure 3-1 shows the locations of the wells that are included in Watermaster's groundwaterlevel monitoring program.
-In total there are about 1,180 wells in the groundwater-level monitoring program.
-Watermaster obtains groundwater-level data, in part, to comply with two maximum-benefit commitments: the triennial ambient water quality recomputation and the analysis of hydraulic control.
+In total there are about 1,200 wells in the groundwater-level monitoring program.
 The groundwater-level monitoring program supports many Watermaster management functions, including: the periodic assessment of Safe Yield, groundwater model development and recalibration, cumulative impacts of transfers, balance of recharge and discharge, subsidence management, material physical injury assessments, estimation of storage change, other scientific demonstrations required for groundwater management; and many regulatory requirements such as demonstration of hydraulic control and the triennial ambient water quality recomputation.
-The wells in the monitoring program within the southern portion of the Basin were selected to assist in Watermaster's analyses of hydraulic control, land subsidence, and desalter impacts to private well owners and riparian vegetation in the PBMZ.
+The wells within the southern portion of the Basin were selected for inclusion in the monitoring program to assist in Watermaster's analyses of hydraulic control, land subsidence, and desalter impacts to private well owners, and riparian vegetation in the PBMZ.
 The density of groundwater-level monitoring near the desalter well fields is greater than in outlying areas because hydraulic gradients are expected to be steeper near the desalter well fields, and these data are needed to assess the state of hydraulic control.

-Figure 3-1 shows the wells where groundwater-level data were collected in 2015, symbolized by measurement frequency.
+Figure 3-1 shows the wells where groundwater-level data were collected in 2016, symbolized by measurement frequency.
 At about 950 of these wells, water levels are measured by well owners, including municipal water agencies, the California Department of Toxic Substance Control (DTSC), the County of San Bernardino, and various consulting firms on behalf of their clients.
-The measurement frequency by municipal water agencies is typically about once per month, and Watermaster compiles these water level data quarterly.
-The measurement frequency by other well owners varies, and Watermaster compiles these water level data twice per year.
-The remaining approximately 230 wells shown in Figure 3-1 are mainly privately owned wells or dedicated monitoring wells that are primarily located in the southern portion of the Chino Basin.
+The measurement frequency by municipal water agencies is typically about once per month, and Watermaster compiles the data quarterly.
+The measurement frequency by other well owners varies, and Watermaster compiles these data twice per year.
+The remaining approximately 250 wells shown in Figure 3-1 are mainly privately owned wells or dedicated monitoring wells that are primarily located in the southern portion of the Chino Basin.
 Watermaster staff measures water levels at these wells using manual methods once per month or with pressure transducers that record water levels once every 15 minutes.
 All water-level data are reviewed by Watermaster staff and uploaded to a centralized database management system that can be accessed online through HydroDaVESM.
-All water-level data collected in 2015 are contained in the Microsoft (MS) Access database that has been included with this report as Appendix B. The well location information for private wells with water-level data is excluded from the database in this report for confidentiality reasons.
+All water-level data collected in 2016 are contained in the Microsoft (MS) Access database that has been included with this report as Appendix B. The well location information for private wells with water-level data is excluded from the database in this report for confidentiality reasons.